A core in a star-forming disc as evidence of inside-out growth in the early Universe

-We also consider how our $z=7.43$ galaxy compares to local, $z=0$ stellar systems?
-From the left panel of Fig. \ref{fig:structure}, we can see that this galaxy lies above $\Sigma_{\rm eff}$ of local GCs and UCD, but is comparable to cE.
-This can also be seen from Fig. \ref{fig:compact-density-radial-profiles}, which shows the stellar mass surface density ($\Sigma_*$) against radius.
-For comparison, we also plot the profiles of local analogues, UCDs, cE, ellipticals with a cusp and ellipticals with a core from the compilation gathered in \cite{Hopkins_surf_dense_2010MNRAS.401L..19H}.
-The profile for \jnamespace is very similar in shape to the one of cEs, just a factor of 2 lower in normalisation.
-Interestingly, the central density of our $z=7.43$ galaxy is only a factor of 2 lower than those of massive elliptical galaxies seen in the Universe today, but we note that it contains just 0.1\% of the total stellar mass of these galaxies.
-If this galaxy evolves in such a massive elliptical by $z=0$, we conclude that inside-out growth takes place in two phases: firstly as a star-forming galaxy, which we directly observe here, and then, secondly, as a quiescent galaxy from $z\approx2-3$ to $z=0$ via mergers that buildup a stellar envelope \cite{Bezanson_2009ApJ...697.1290B,Oser_sims_sizes_2012ApJ...744...63O}.
+We also consider how our $z=7.43$ galaxy compares to local, $z=0$ stellar systems.
+From the left panel of Fig. \ref{fig:structure}, we can see that this galaxy lies above $\Sigma_{\rm eff}$ of local GCs and UCD, but is comparable to low-mass ellipticals.
+This can also be seen from Fig. \ref{fig:compact-density-radial-profiles}, which shows the stellar mass surface density ($\Sigma_*$) as a function of radius.
+For comparison, we also plot the profiles of local analogues, UCDs, cE, ellipticals with a cusp, and ellipticals with a core from the compilation gathered in \cite{Hopkins2010}.
+The profile for \jnamespace is similar to that of cEs and more extended than that of UCDs.
+Interestingly, the central ($R<20~\mathrm{pc}$) density of our $z=7.43$ galaxy is within $0.2$ dex of those of massive elliptical galaxies seen in the Universe today, but we note that it contains just 0.1\% of the total stellar mass of these galaxies.
+Specifically, this $z=7.43$ galaxy has a stellar mass density at $R=1$ kpc of $\rm \Sigma_{*,1kpc}=6.6\;M_\odot/ kpc^2$, while the massive core ellipticals have on average $\rm \Sigma_{*,1kpc}=9.4\;M_\odot/ kpc^2$, which is a difference of 2.8 orders of magnitude.
+If this galaxy evolves into such a massive elliptical by $z=0$, we conclude that inside-out growth takes place in two phases: firstly as a star-forming galaxy, which we directly observe here, and then, secondly, as a quiescent galaxy from $z\approx1-3$ to $z=0$ via mergers that build up a stellar envelope \cite{Bezanson2009,Oser2012}.